 Telescope camera boosts asteroid sightings in Tucson

 A customized telescope camera near Tucson is playing an important role in discovering asteroids and other objects zipping by Earth.
-Upgrades helped the Catalina Sky Survey record 924 of the sightings in 2016, reported the Arizona Daily Star .
+NASA's planetary defense office is looking to find 90 percent of objects at least 140 meters in size near Earth.

 Comments